nbry/smartcar-rust-sdk/README.md

 ---

 *\* example/getting-started.rs has print statements that correspond to the 7-step Flow above.
-The code below does not include the print statements, to minimize noise.
+To minimize noise, the code below does not include the print statements.

-#### getting-started - *without the print statements*
+#### Getting started (with axum web framework)

 ```rust
 use axum::extract::Query;